Dartmouth-Data-Analytics-Core/Bioinformatics_workshop_setup/Readme.md

 ## Downloading the data ##

 The commands that you will be following can be found in markdown `(.md)` files where there is a brief description of the command and how it is applied to the data and what it does followed by an example command that you can copy and paste into the terminal window.
-The majority of day 1 and 2 will be using the terminal window on your local machine, with an open `ssh` connection to discovery7, as we will be running `bash` code.
+The majority of day 1 and 2 will be using the terminal window on your local machine, with an open `ssh` connection to discovery, as we will be running `bash` code.
 For some of day 2 and most of day 3 you will be using RStudio on your local machine to run the commands in the markdown files (`.md`) located in this GitHub repo.

 To start make sure that you are able to use a terminal emulator, select one of the following based on your operating system, download it and open it up.